 Dental plaque is made up of sugar and bacteria.
 When it sits around the gums and is not removed, the gums start to bleed.
 If this continues, the gums will begin to drop back over time.
 What do you do?
 Ensure the teeth are brushed twice daily, limit sugary foods and adopt these methods for removing plaque.

 Dental decay is also known as dental cavities or dental caries.
 You may notice this as brown or black areas on the teeth.
 They may give no symptoms but can cause sensitivity and pain.
 If there is no pain, it does not mean the cavity does not need treating.
 A dental cavity can get bigger and reach the nerve in the tooth.
 This results in severe pain, swelling and the tooth needing extra attention or taking out.
 A large infection can lead to damage to the adult teeth.
 You will want to see Dentist Rivervale if you notice any discoloration.
 Your child’s teeth are important.
 While they may get a second set, if the first set are not cared for, they may result in infections, pain and even being taken out.
 This can hinder the growth and development of the adult teeth with regard to shape, colour and position in the mouth.

 No Limits Dental services provides several services that ensure that your oral health is never compromised.
 Consult them today.

 Current best practice suggests brushing twice a day for two minutes on every surface of each tooth.
 Children who can not tie their own shoe laces tend not to have the manual dexterity to brush there own teeth.
 It’s advisable that an adult helps them.
-We always recommend limiting refined sugars and not eating after the bed time brush.
+New Jersey dentists always recommend limiting refined sugars and not eating after the bed time brush.

 Check out Delaney Park Dental and their top tips for a happy healthy smile: